 Which cell type is the main determinant of the filterability of plasma solutes?

-(b) While mesangial cells and vascular smooth muscle affect how much plasma is filtered, the pedicels bridging the foot processes of podocytes are the key determinants of what is filtered.
+D. While various factors affect how much plasma is filtered, the glycocalyx, basement membrane, and particularly the slit diaphragms bridging the foot processes of podocytes, all of which are extracellular, are the key determinants of what is filtered.

 Which one of the following is NOT subject to physiological control on a moment-to-moment basis?